pkirkham/pkirkham.github.io/_posts/pyrus/2026-07-30-native-decompression-for-jhdf.md

     }
 }
 ```

+Our pipeline has become:

+ - {compression filter for specific compression algorithm} ->
+ - {extends abstract jHDF filter for native plugins} ->
+ - {calls decompression method with sequence of steps required expected by native API} ->
+ - {uses helper method for each step that translates Java types and data into native format and memory addresses} ->
+ - {native FFM bindings for each native API method needed}

 In Pyrus I have not implemented filters for each and every compression algorithm that is out there in the wild.
 This is principally because I currently don't have a need for that.
 As can be seen, adding new filters is embarrasingly simple.

 ## Performance